rapidcow/perspective/docs/src/psp/json_proc.rst

       The square brackets will be used to denote the input path in a relative path.
-The above relative paths are collectively called the *candidate paths*, which need not exist, but it's convenient to refer to these later on.
+The above relative paths are collectively called the *candidate paths*, which need not exist, but it's a convenient term for us to use to refer to these later on.

    *  To keep things short, I will be using ``join(a, b, c, ...)`` to denote path concatenation using :func:`os.path.join`.